-The salivary glands produce saliva, the fluid that keeps mucosal surfaces in the mouth and throat moist.
-There are many salivary glands; the major ones are in the floor of the mouth and near the jawbone.
+The salivary glands produce saliva, the fluid that keeps the mouth and throat moist and starts the digestive process.
+There are major salivary glands in the floor of the mouth, under the jaw and on the side of face.
+There are also numerous minor salivary glands throughout the mouth and throat.

 - A lump or swelling on the side of the face or under the jaw